Nigel2392/go-django/docs/pagination.md

 - **GetCount**: Get the total number of items.
 - **Page**: Get a specific page of items based on the page number.
 - **HTML Rendering**: Iterates over the results and displays them in a list.
 If no items are found, a message is displayed.

-This simplified documentation provides a clear overview and a practical example of how to implement and use the paginator in your application.